biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/faith_pd_workflow.png
    :align:   center

-Click the run button to start the process of alpha diversity analysis.
+Click the run button to start the process of the alpha diversity analysis.
 The view will return to the original screen, while the alpha diversity analysis job runs.

-If you run Alpha Rarefaction, you will have an interactive diversity boxplot that can be used to show how different measures of alpha diversity correlate with different metadata categories:
+If you run Alpha Rarefaction, you will have an interactive diversity boxplot that shows how different measures of alpha diversity correlate with different metadata categories:

 .. figure::  images/alpha_diversity_boxplot.png
    :align:   center